-Data orchestration automates the movement and transformation of data between various systems, ensuring data is accurate, up-to-date, and ready for analysis.
+Data Pipeline Orchestration automates the movement and transformation of data between various systems, ensuring data is accurate, up-to-date, and ready for analysis.
 This process unifies data from different sources and is essential for effective data management.
+It differs from Data Orchestration

 The terms ‘data orchestration’ and ‘data pipeline orchestration’ are often used interchangeably, yet they diverge significantly in function and scope.
 Understanding these differences is not just an exercise in semantics; it’s a critical distinction that, if overlooked, could lead to misallocated resources and substantial financial implications when developing data infrastructure.